Lambeau Field Seating Information

 The crown jewel of the National Football League, Lambeau Field is a year-round destination venue to be enjoyed by Packers fans in a variety of ways.

-After undergoing a a series of renovations that added a host of new amenities and attractions, Lambeau has truly become the all-seasons entertainment center of Green Bay—its capacity is just 25,000 seats shy of the city!
+After undergoing a series of renovations that added a host of new amenities and attractions, Lambeau has truly become the all-seasons entertainment center of Green Bay—its capacity is just 25,000 seats shy of the city’s population!